 Interactive dog toys require participation; unlike plush toys that can be a comfort, these toys respond to your dog, which usually means your pup will spend more time with them.
-The physical and mental stimulation these toys provide can dramatically decrease your dog’s boredom (as well as their chances of tearing up your stuff when there’s nothing to do).
+The physical and mental stimulation interactive dog toys provide can dramatically decrease your dog's anxiety and boredom (as well as their chances of tearing up your stuff when there's nothing to do).

-Because the definition of an interactive dog toy is so broad, we broke down this list into five different categories at a few different price points.
-These are the best interactive dog toys of 2020.
+Because the definition of an interactive dog toy is so broad, we broke down this list into five different categories (which you can view below) at a few different price points.
+These are the best interactive dog toys for your active dog.

 The Kong Wobbler, the OG interactive kibble toy, keeps dogs moving while providing them with action- and treat-packed stimulation.
 It sits upright until your dog knocks it with their paw or nose, spilling treats or kibble to reward their efforts.
 Its unpredictable wobble movement gets and keeps dogs interested, meaning they'll be a lot less bored throughout the day.
 It's also as durable as it gets!